-While the 1st Division was preparing ‘Chesterfield’ (ii), Vokes began a subsidiary operation.
-On 20 May the French Expeditionary Corps captured Mt Leucio and entered the part of Pontecorvo on the western bank of the Liri river.
+While the 1st Division was preparing 'Chesterfield' (ii), Vokes began a subsidiary operation.
+On 20 May the Corps Expéditionnaire Français captured Mt Leucio and entered the part of Pontecorvo on the western bank of the Liri river.
 On the same morning the Princess Louise Dragoon Guards were probing at the defences of Pontecorvo to the east of the Liri river and captured some prisoners of the 44th Feldersatzbataillon.
-These men was immediately seen to have very low morale, and in combination with the success of the French Expeditionary Corps led Vokes to see an opportunity.
+It was immediately seen that these men had very low morale, and in combination with the success of the Corps Expéditionnaire Français this led Vokes to see an opportunity.
 He sent Spry to the French to discuss the possibility of passing the Royal Canadian Regiment across the Liri river in assault boats to an attack on Pontecorvo from the north-west in conjunction with an attack by the French.
 Spry discussed the matter with French commanders and decided that it would not be possible to cross the river because the Germans had dug in a large number of machine guns on the far bank, and reported his opinion to Vokes late in the afternoon of 21 May.
 Vokes seems to have convinced himself that the defences of Pontecorvo were thinly manned by low-grade troops, however, and thus ordered Spry to attack with his brigade at 10.00 on 22 May.

 If the 1st Brigade managed to penetrate the German defences, Vokes intended to seek the authorisation of Burns to attack northwards from the breach with his 2nd Brigade, thus rolling up the 'Führer-Senger-Linie' defences from the south.
 Vokes believed that this might yield results which were quicker and better than those expected of 'Chesterfield' (ii), and therefore postponed the 2nd Brigade’s final deployment for 'Chesterfield' (ii) until 17.00 on 22 May.
 When the details of this new plan reached him, however, Leese warned Burns 'against getting too involved in this subsidiary operation'.
 But Burns did not restrain Vokes who, early on 22 May, committed more troops to his new plan by ordering the Princess Louise Dragoon Guards and two squadrons 142nd Royal Armoured Corps to attack along the road linking Pignataro and Pontecorvo as a prelude to the 1st Brigade’s attack.
 The 2nd Brigade remained in doubt about its task, which might be either to roll up the 'Führer-Senger-Linie' from the south, or to make a frontal attack upon it alongside the 3rd Brigade.